The Sweet Spot

 Somewhat surprisingly, SGLT2i were found to improve cardiovascular risk, mostly with regards to heart failure and heart failure hospitalizations.

-While they proved to be a nice addition to several therapies already available for HFrEF (Heart Failure with Reduced Ejection Fraction - due to a weak pump Dapagliflozin in Patients with Heart Failure and Reduced Ejection Fraction | NEJM, Cardiovascular and Renal Outcomes with Empagliflozin in Heart Failure | NEJM), of particular value, was the benefit to the enigmatic subgroup of heart failure patients called “HFpEF” - the so-called “diastolic heart failure” due to a stiff left ventricle, with difficulty relaxing between beats.
-Previous treatments for HFpEF centered around treating the underlying causes, but no specific therapies for HFpEF - until now:
+While they proved to be a nice addition to several therapies already available for HFrEF (Heart Failure with Reduced Ejection Fraction — due to a weak pump: Dapagliflozin in Patients with Heart Failure and Reduced Ejection Fraction | NEJM, Cardiovascular and Renal Outcomes with Empagliflozin in Heart Failure | NEJM), of particular value, was the benefit to the enigmatic subgroup of heart failure patients called "HFpEF" — the so-called "diastolic heart failure" due to a stiff left ventricle, with difficulty relaxing between beats.
+Previous treatments for HFpEF centered around treating the underlying causes, but no specific therapies for HFpEF — until now:

-Dapagliflozin in Heart Failure with Mildly Reduced or Preserved Ejection Fraction | NEJM Empagliflozin in Heart Failure with a Preserved Ejection Fraction | NEJM
+• Dapagliflozin in Heart Failure with Mildly Reduced or Preserved Ejection Fraction | NEJM

 Chronic Kidney Disease